 Supply shortages or production gaps could materially and adversely impact our sales and financial results.
-It is possible that we could experience parts shortages or unforeseen quality control issues as we adjust production to meet current demand for our products.
+We have in the past experienced, and may from time to time in the future continue to experience parts shortages or unforeseen quality control issues by our suppliers that may impact our ability to meet demand for our products.
 We have historically used and continue to use single suppliers for certain significant components in our products, and have had to reengineer products from time to time to address obsolete components, especially in our Roadway Sensors products.
-Our Roadway Sensors products are included with other traffic intersection products that also could experience supply issues for their products, which in turn could result in delays in orders for our products.
+Our Roadway Sensors products are also included with other traffic intersection products that also could experience supply issues for their products, which in turn could result in delays in orders for our products.
 Should any such supply delay or disruption occur, or should a key supplier discontinue operations, our future sales will likely be materially and adversely affected.
 Additionally, we rely heavily on select contract manufacturers to produce many of our products and do not have any long-term contracts to guarantee supply of such products.
 Although we believe our contract manufacturers have sufficient capacity to meet our production schedules for the foreseeable future and we believe we could find alternative contract manufacturing sources for many of our products, if necessary, we could experience a production gap if for any reason our contract manufacturers were unable to meet our production requirements and our cost of goods sold could increase, adversely affecting our margins.